jesscss/jess/docs/ideas.md

 - Should execute in an isolated VM? https://www.npmjs.com/package/isolated-vm
 - In addition, function calls to Jess functions should receive plain arguments with primitive values, but when called internally, should bind to a `this` object that has AST arguments.
 Each function, therefore should call something like `getArguments(this, args)` and either parse primitives or get the passed arguments.
 - For interoperability with JavaScript, Jess mixins should return serialized plain objects, but have a non-enumerable property with an AST return UNLESS they were passed a `this` object with AST args, in which case they should return AST nodes
-- ~The runtime should be written in AssemblyScript.
-The generated code should be AssemblyScript.
-When running locally, it will simply transpile with `swc`, bundle, and execute quickly.
-When creating the browser bundle, it will compile to `.wasm`~

 ## Differences with Sass